Frequently Asked Questions

 Recent and continued growth in Rapid City has brought new development to northeast Rapid City, bringing challenges and opportunities for this portion of the City’s transportation network.
 Increased development has resulted in localized growth, and with it increased traffic, leading to congestion, safety issues, and multimodal (pedestrian, bicycle, and transit) needs along these corridors.

-Traffic count data has been collected at key intersections and along primary corridors.
-Additional data has been collected, preliminary mapping has been completed, and existing conditions have been documented.
+Traffic count data has been collected and analysis has been completed at key intersections and along primary corridors.
+Additional data has been collected, preliminary mapping has been completed, and existing and future conditions have been documented.
+Improvement alternatives have been identified, mapped, and analyzed.

 WHEN WILL IMPROVEMENTS BE MADE?